kamu-data/kamu-node/README.md

 # Run with a local kamu workspace
 docker run -it --rm -p 8080:8080 -v /my/workspace:/opt/kamu/workspace:ro kamudata/api-server:latest-with-data

+# This image also comes with `kamu-cli` pre-installed so you can mess around with data without installing it on your host
+docker run -it --rm --entrypoint bash kamudata/api-server:latest-with-data
+$ kamu list
 ```

 Once you have the API server running, you can start Web UI in development mode: